DesireeEDU/streaming-05-smart-smoker/README.md

 The Smart BBQ Monitoring System is a software solution designed to monitor and manage temperature data from various sensors installed in a barbecue setup.
 This system aims to provide real-time monitoring of smoker and food temperatures, facilitating better control over the cooking process.

 **Features:**
-- Reads temperature data from a CSV file.
+- Reads temperature data from a CSV file every 30 seconds.
 - Sends temperature data to RabbitMQ queues for further processing.
 - Utilizes RabbitMQ for message queuing and distribution.
 - Offers an option to monitor RabbitMQ queues via the RabbitMQ Admin interface.